toombs-caeman/toombs-caeman.github.io/notebook.md

 Everything of importance is written into the notebooks.
 This ensures no writing can get lost without it being very obvious and also ensures that everything can be referenced in a uniform way.

+# :x story
+I started out using the **Bullet Journal** method but found it didn't suit me.
+* calendar bound tasks are better tracked on an electronic calendar which can send notifications (push rather than poll)
+* some of the journaling and writing I do is worth revisiting but most of my day to day tasks are not.
+Keeping the two interspersed diluted both efforts.
+I keep two separate notebooks now.
+* migration, which is central to the method, seemed wasteful and tedious.

+While I still use something like the bullet journal method of marking tasks, the higher level process is much more in the style of **Getting Things Done**.

+I've also taken some inspiration from the principles of **Zettelkasten**, but the idea of using loose index cards doesn't appeal to me (except for the **recipes** in my rolodex).

 ## References
 References are written shorthand that [:links](#link) things together.
 I try to keep the topic of each page **atomic** so that references point to a [:single idea](#single).